ImMirage/CPC/README.md

 5. You can now navigate to the cloned repository directory and start using CPC.

+## Compilation (Recommended)

+For seamless access and enhanced convenience, we recommend compiling Command Prompt Closer (CPC) using the Python module named pyinstaller.
+Follow these steps to compile CPC into a standalone executable:

+1. Install pyinstaller if you haven't already.
+You can do this using pip, the Python package installer, by running the following command: pip install pyinstaller

+2. Once pyinstaller is installed, navigate to the directory where CPC is located using the terminal or command prompt.
+3. Run the following command to compile CPC into a single executable file: pyinstaller --onefile cpc.py

+4. After the compilation process is complete, navigate to the `dist` directory within the CPC repository.
+5. Locate the compiled executable file (it should be named `cpc.exe` if you're on Windows).
+6. Move the executable file to a directory of your choice, preferably one within your user directory for easy access.
+7. You can now pin the compiled CPC executable to your taskbar for quick and effortless usage.

+With CPC compiled into a standalone executable, you can enjoy even greater accessibility and efficiency in managing your Command Prompt windows.

 ## Compatibility

 CPC is compatible with Windows operating systems.